-'You misinterpreted our order': SC to Allahabad HC on special MP/MLA courts
+'You Misinterpreted Our Order': SC To Allahabad HC On Special MP/MLA Courts

-New Delhi, Nov 24 (IANS) The Supreme Court on Wednesday orally observed that the Allahabad High Court has misinterpreted its order by not creating magisterial courts for trying cases against MPs/MLAs, and instead allowing sessions courts to try such cases.
+New Delhi: The Supreme Court on Wednesday orally observed that the Allahabad High Court has misinterpreted its order by not creating magisterial courts for trying cases against MPs/MLAs, and instead allowing sessions courts to try such cases.

 A bench, headed by Chief Justice N.V.
 Ramana and comprising Justices D.Y.
 Chandrachud and Surya Kant. told the high court's counsel: "Don't misinterpret our orders.
 We know what our orders are.
 We allowed creation of magisterial courts.."